marcelchastain/django-resto/README.rst

 Installation guide
 ------------------

-django-resto requires Python 2.6 or 2.7.
+django-resto requires Python 2.6, 2.7, 3.2 or 3.3.
+It works with all currently
+supported versions of Django.

 1. Download and install the package from PyPI::